Validation Methods

 Conclusion

 In this article, we’ve explored the various types of validation methods that Pointblank offers for ensuring data quality.
-These methods provide a framework for validating column values, checking row properties, verifying table structures, and even using AI for complex semantic validations.
+These methods provide a framework for validating column values, checking row properties, verifying table structures, using AI for complex semantic validations, and validating aggregate statistics across columns.
 By combining these validation methods into comprehensive plans, you can systematically test your data against business rules and quality expectations.
 And this all helps to ensure your data remains reliable and trustworthy.